YOUR AD HERE »

 Macys, who opposed allowing up to 3,000 participants when the event permit was approved earlier this year, lauded race organizers for steps taken to improve communication but said she was concerned about some of the attitudes expressed toward all cyclists, not just those participating in the gravel race.

-She also said she remained concerned about how the event burdens law enforcement and emergency medical crews who deal with an added call burden during the race on top of their normal response volume.
+She also said she remained concerned about how the event burdens law enforcement and emergency medical crews who deal with an added call volume during the race on top of their normal workload.

 “Spoiler alert, just like last time, I will not be willing to sign off on 3,000 people,” Macys said.